-Programs and sub-programs are defined to streamline the administration of various functions and resources.
-Programs under the control and guidance of the General Treasurer include: the Employees' Retirement System, the Administrative Unit for participating public employee groups including state, teacher and municipal employees; the Unclaimed Property Program which collects both tangible and intangible abandoned property for the purpose of returning the property to its rightful owner; the Investments Division and Finance provide investment and cash management services to State government and issues and manages the State's general obligation debt; the Business Office validates and distributes the State's imprest/benefit check payments, laser prints vendor and non-vendor checks, and reconciles the majority of the State accounts to the financial institutions and the State Controller's records; and the Crime Victim Compensation Program which compensates crime victims of financial losses suffered as a result of a violent crime, including victims and/or families of victims of The Station nightclub fire.
+Programs under the control and guidance of the General Treasurer include: the Employees' Retirement System, the Administrative Unit for participating public employee groups including state, teacher and municipal employees; the Unclaimed Property Program which collects both tangible and intangible abandoned property for the purpose of returning the property to its rightful owner; the Investments Division and Finance provide investment and cash management services to state government and issues and manages the State's general obligation debt; the Business Office validates and distributes the State's imprest/benefit check payments, laser prints vendor and non-vendor checks, and reconciles the majority of the State accounts to the financial institutions and the State Controller's records; and the Crime Victim Compensation Program which compensates crime victims for financial losses suffered as a result of a violent crime.
 Other areas under the Treasurer's responsibility include the care and management of the Abraham Touro Fund and the Childhood Disease Fund.